banana-galaxy/csv_graphing/README.md

 ## updates

 02/18/2020: main.py now automatically compresses/smoothes out the graph, you can add "full" as an argument to show an uncompressed graph

+02/26/2020: After quite some time of debugging graphing.py and config.json are now available and do all the work